 Statistics show that 5-17% of women have this condition, although due to the unspoken nature of it, it’s likely much higher .
 This condition does not discriminate and can affect anyone at any point in their life.

 The first step in receiving a diagnosis is calling your doctor.
 A doctor will first conduct a gynecological exam to rule out any additional physical issues before recommending treatment.
 Communicate openly with your doctor to ensure you receive the right combination of treatment which may include a pelvic floor therapist, psychologist, sex therapist or a combination of the above.
-With the right aids, like a dilator set and CBD lube, treatment has seen high success rates.
+With the right aids, like a dilator set and GoLove CBD Intimate Serum to help treat your delicate skin to a daily regime of moisturizing hydration, treatment has seen high success rates.

 Vaginismus can happen to everyone